-Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our Class A common stock from us.
-If the underwriters' option to purchase additional shares of our Class A common stock is exercised in full, our existing stockholders would own 88.7% and our new investors would own 11.3% of the total number of shares of our Class A common stock and Class B common stock outstanding upon completion of this offering.
+Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our common stock from us.
+If the underwriters' option to purchase additional shares of our common stock is exercised in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding upon completion of this offering.

-The number of shares of our common stock that will be outstanding after this offering is based on 66,033,175 shares of our Class A common stock, 13,404,097 shares of our Class B common stock and no shares of our Class C common stock (after giving effect to the Reclassification, the Capital Stock Conversion and the Class B Stock Exchange) outstanding as of July 31, 2024, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on shares of our common stock (after giving effect to the Capital Stock Conversion) outstanding as of January 31, 2024, and excludes: